 When a party or their agent or legal representative acts improperly or unreasonably in a proceeding, the Board may order one or more of them to pay to the Board an amount that will partly cover the expenses that the Board has incurred as a result of that conduct.
 If the unreasonable conduct was the fault of the party or the party's agent or legal representative, the Board will normally order that the party or the party's agent or the legal representative pay the Board's costs.

-Pursuant to section 196 of the RTA and Rule 9 of the Rules of Practice, failure to pay costs ordered to be paid to the Board may result in the Board refusing to allow the filing of an application; a stay in proceedings; a delay in the issuance of an order; and/or a discontinuance of the proceeding.
-See Rule 9 "Refusing to Accept or Proceed with an Application" for further details.
+Pursuant to section 196 of the RTA and Rule 6 of the Rules of Practice, failure to pay costs ordered to be paid to the Board may result in the Board refusing to allow the filing of an application; a stay in proceedings; a delay in the issuance of an order; and/or a discontinuance of the proceeding.
+See Rule 6 "Refusal to Accept or Continue to Process an Application" for further details.

 A Member has the discretion to order a party or their agent or legal representative to pay the costs of the Board.
 This power, however, should be used sparingly.
 It was not the intent of the Legislature that this power should ever be used to obtain cost recovery for salaries, administration or other expenses of the Board.

 In those rare situations in which a party or their agent or legal representative is responsible for unreasonable conduct, this power allows the Board to accomplish two objectives:

 An order for Board costs is appropriate in cases in which the adjudicative costs to the public have been unjustifiably increased by the unreasonable conduct or omission of a party or a party's agent or legal representative.

 Unreasonable conduct would include the situations listed above under the heading "Further Costs Where a Party's Conduct is Unreasonable".